 Casa del Arbol means “tree house”.
 But this is so much more than a tree house.
 Casa Del Arbol is a playground for adults (and children too).
 There are several swing-sets where you can swing up and over the mountains.
-There are ropes to zip and swing down and natural (-ish) balance beams to practice your acrobatics.
+Ropes to zip and swing down and natural (-ish) balance beams to practice your acrobatics wait for your arrival.
 There is a restaurant on site and bathrooms.

 Part of the fun can be getting there.
 You have the option to pay for a cheap and quick bus ride up the mountain.
 But you can also rent a motorcycle, quad bike, go-kart, or bicycle (although it’s up a mountain, so be in shape for that one).